 In Florida, age discrimination is a significant factor in many unlawful termination and layoff cases.
-Though an employer may cite financial reasons for company layoffs, often the employees let go are considered "older workers."
+Though an employer may cite financial reasons for company layoffs, often the employees let go are older workers.
 If you believe the reason behind your job loss is due to a form of employment discrimination, it is important to promptly speak with a knowledgeable labor and employment law attorney.

 Employees in the United States and in Florida are protected from age discrimination by state and federal legislation.
 The federal Age Discrimination in Employment Act (ADEA) protects employees who are at least 40 years old and work for an employer with at least 20 employees.
 The ADEA makes it unlawful for an employer to make job-related decisions based solely upon age.
 Florida law goes further, applying to employers of at least 15 employees and protecting both older and younger workers from age-related employment discrimination, layoff or wrongful termination.
 If you were selected for layoff, but younger employees with less experience were kept on, you may be a victim of age discrimination.